mazwat/mazwat.github.io/design-patterns-lm.md

 The value of a static field is shared between instances, so if a new instance of this class gets created the `if` will find a reference to the first Singleton object, destroying the new instance (or its game object).

 This is only the simplest implementation of a singleton.
-I recommend looking at this article for a range of different singleton approaches to common problems in Unity.
+I recommend looking at **this article** for a range of different singleton approaches to common problems in Unity.
 [http://www.unitygeek.com/unity_c_singleton](http://www.unitygeek.com/unity_c_singleton)
 {: .callout .callout--info}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDI0Njc2NzcsLTEwNTg4MjQ3OTIsNj
+eyJoaXN0b3J5IjpbLTgxMTUxNjg5MywtMTA1ODgyNDc5Miw2Mj
-I2NDk1NTU4LDY4MzY0OTE3MiwxMzkxMjczNzExLDg0NjM0NTMx
+Y0OTU1NTgsNjgzNjQ5MTcyLDEzOTEyNzM3MTEsODQ2MzQ1MzEy
-MiwtMTg1ODE5NDg3NCwtMTU1OTg2MTkzMSwtMjA3NzE0Mzc1NC
+LC0xODU4MTk0ODc0LC0xNTU5ODYxOTMxLC0yMDc3MTQzNzU0LD
-wxMjc5NzY3MDYsMzkyODgxOTEzLC04MzkzOTUxMjQsMjU2NzA3
+EyNzk3NjcwNiwzOTI4ODE5MTMsLTgzOTM5NTEyNCwyNTY3MDcx
-MTM5LC0xMjQ4NTg3MzI2LDIxMDc5NDA3NTEsNDkwNTI1MzM5LD
+MzksLTEyNDg1ODczMjYsMjEwNzk0MDc1MSw0OTA1MjUzMzksOT
-k5MjY5MTIxMywtMTQzOTQwMjM2MCwtOTM2MjA4NTQyLC0zMzg3
+kyNjkxMjEzLC0xNDM5NDAyMzYwLC05MzYyMDg1NDIsLTMzODc0
-NDEzNDJdfQ==
+MTM0Ml19
 -->